-Infected people typically don't become contagious until they develop symptoms.
-Family members are often infected as they care for sick relatives or prepare the dead for burial.
+People who have Ebola virus or Marburg virus typically don't become contagious until they develop symptoms.
+The viruses can spread through blood, body fluids, or contaminated items such as bedding, clothing or needles.
+Family members can be infected as they care for sick relatives or prepare the dead for burial.

 There's no evidence that Ebola virus or Marburg virus can be spread via insect bites.

-For most people, the risk of getting Ebola hemorrhagic fever or Marburg hemorrhagic fever is low.
+For most people, the risk of getting Ebola virus or Marburg virus is low.
 The risk increases if you:

 - Travel to Africa.
 You're at increased risk if you visit or work in areas where Ebola virus or Marburg virus outbreaks have occurred.

-Both Ebola and Marburg hemorrhagic fevers lead to death for a high percentage of people who are affected.
-As the illness progresses, it can cause:
+Both Ebola virus and Marburg virus lead to death for a high number of people who are affected.
+As the illnesses progress, the viruses can cause:

 - Multiple organ failure